primer/css/packages/primer-product/README.md

 > Primer product is the product based modules of the primer framework.
 Shared between our product and marketing pages.

-This repository is a compilation of [several CSS modules](https://github.com/primer).
-You can break it down into smaller sections using npm.
+This repository is a compilation of [several CSS packages](https://github.com/primer).
+You can break it down into smaller sections using NPM.

 ## Install